-In light of the Hepatitis A outbreak in the County, the holiday meals program produced by the non-profit So Others May Eat and held at Mary, Star of the Sea Church on Girard Avenue in La Jolla, has been canceled this year.
+In light of the Hepatitis A outbreak in the County, the holiday meals program produced by the non-profit So Others May Eat and held at Mary, Star of the Sea Church on Girard Avenue in

 The bi-weekly meals served at the church for almost a decade have also been canceled — effective immediately — for the foreseeable future.

 In explaining his decision to stop hosting the free meals programs, Mary, Star of the Sea church pastor Rev. Jim Rafferty said in an e-mail to La Jolla Light: “So Others May Eat, has consistently fed anyone in our Church Hall every other Tuesday for approximately seven years.
 Due to our renovations the last five months, we have not had a hall available.
 Concomitant with the completion of our hall renovation, there is in San Diego County, a heightened level of Hepatitis A. For me, as pastor, I need to provide facilities that are not likely to infect the people of La Jolla.
 I am, therefore, unwilling to commence So Others May Eat feeding in the parish hall at the present time.”

 At the time of the decision, the La Jolla Town Council wrote a letter to the church asking that it permanently cancel the feeding program.
 Town Council president Ann Kerr Bache told the Light the group favors more comprehensive programs, rather than a single project that only addresses one need, in the campaign to break the cycle of homelessness.